-The Residential Treatment Program is giving children the support, treatment and tools they need so they can once again thrive in a family home.
+The Short-Term Residential Therapeutic Program (STRTP) gives children the support, treatment, and tools they need so they can once again thrive in a family home.

 24-Hour Residential Care

-Our Residential Treatment Program provides 24/7 therapeutic services for up to 30 children at a time.
-Typically, youth admitted to the Residential Treatment Program have failed multiple foster homes and school placements due to parental abuse and neglect, while others suffer from extreme emotional and behavioral disturbances.
+Our Short-Term “Short-Term Residential Therapeutic Program (STRTP)” provides 24/7 therapeutic services for up to 30 children at a time.
+Typically, the youth admitted to the Residential Program have failed multiple foster homes and school placements due to parental abuse and neglect, while others suffer from extreme emotional and behavioral disturbances.
 Our program’s goal is to help each child work to change the behaviors that prevent them from finding a permanent family home.

 - Each child remains connected to their community